Full-time and Part-time positions

 About Competitive Timing

-Competitive Timing is a Montana based race timing company in founded in 2010 by Matthew Smeltzer.
-Over the past eleven years we have grown to support the market with five full-time salaried race timers and a handful of part-timers that assist on busy weekends and larger events.
-As a leader in the timing industry, we are proud to support over 300 events a year throughout the Montana region and nearby states.
+Competitive Timing is a Montana based race timing company founded in 2010.
+Since then, we have grown to support the market with five full-time salaried race timers and a handful of part-timers that assist on busy weekends and larger events.
+As a leader in the timing industry, we are proud to support over 300 events a year throughout the Montana region and across the country.
 We have supported national championship events as well as large 8,000+ person events to small community charity events.
-Services we provide: online registration, race chip timing, onsite registration, finish line promotion including announcer, pa system, arches and finish line clock, and personalized race apps with live gps tracking.
+Services we provide are online registration, results, race chip timing, onsite registration, finish line promotion including announcer, pa system, arches and finish line clock, and personalized race apps with live gps tracking.